 Looking to God and Love . . .and Love . . .”

 ‘Death in the Arctic’ concludes with the rescue of the narrator, who this time sees actual men entering the igloo on a rescue mission.
 He begins blabbing, explaining that he is not insane, and tells them that the clock has stopped and that God has smiled upon him.
 He asks to be carried out and says he needs to rest.
-He describes a golden arch he can see and closes his eyes, thinking about the love God must feel for him, to have saved his life.
+He describes a golden arch he can see and closes his eyes, thinking about the love God must feel for him to have saved his life.

 Because of the evident insanity of the narrator, it is difficult to say what had actually happened — whether the rescue was real or imagined.
-It is possible that while the narrator did not end their own life, they died shortly after 8:00 anyways; that the “gold arches” are actually Heaven’s Gate, which might suggest that the fur-clad men who rescued him was an angelic vision.
+It is possible that while the narrator did not end their own life, they died shortly after 8:00 anyways; that the “gold arches” are actually Heaven’s Gate, which might suggest that the fur-clad men who rescued him were an angelic vision.
 Alternatively, it’s possible that the narrator believed there were angels rescuing him, and his dazed, frazzled, and less-than-sane mind made him believe he was seeing Heaven.

 Whatever the case may be, it’s clear that there is some form of peace for the narrator at the end of ‘Death in the Arctic’; whether that would be in a natural death or in rescue, it’s hard to say.
-But the dark and gloomy story that so vividly drove the narrator to 8:00 is told extremely well by the immense talents of Robert Service, whose work remains a fantastic example of storytelling today.
+But the dark and gloomy story that so vividly drove the narrator to 8:00 is told extremely well by the immense talents of Robert Service.
+His work remains a fantastic example of storytelling today.